python/typing/docs/libraries.rst

 Each module exposes a set of symbols.
 Some of these symbols are considered "private” — implementation details that are not part of the library’s interface.
-Type checkers like pyright use the following rules to determine which symbols are visible outside of the package.
+Type checkers can use the following rules to determine which symbols are visible outside of the package.

 -  Symbols whose names begin with an underscore (but are not dunder